Book Printing Lingo: What is Comb Binding?

 Another advantage of a comb bound book is that pages can be added or removed relatively easily.
 Tabbed dividers and perforated pages also work well with the comb binding method.
 Furthermore, the plastic combs are readily available and come in a variety of sizes to accommodate books of varying thicknesses.

 Do you have any questions about Comb Binding or any other softcover bookbinding methods?
 Would you like to explore the benefits of Comb Binding for an upcoming book project?
-If so, give Formax a call at 866-367-6221 or use our simple quote request form.
+If so, give Formax a call at 866-367-6221 or submit our easy quote request form.
 We'll be glad to assist with your book project!